-An easy way of finding a buyer is to sell your financed car to a dealership, or more specifically the dealership you intend to buy your next car at.
+An easy way of finding a buyer is to sell your financed car to a dealership.
 The dealer will pay whatever is left of the loan you have on the car, and for any amount over the sale price the dealer will give you in the form of a check, or towards your next purchase.

 If, like most loan offices, your bank is out of state (or your loan is held by a large corporation,) you’ll need to head over to the DMV and bring your bill of sale with you.
 You’ll need to get a temporary operating permit for the buyer to allow them to take possession of the car, and it will ensure that they get a clear title once your loan has been paid.
 Getting a title requires that the loan is paid in full, and that can cause a delay of a few days.
 If you want an expedited title, you’ll end up paying an additional processing fee.
 Be patient with your buyer as they will be taking the brunt of the risk in a transaction like this.
 They will have the car, but not have the title while you wait for the transfer to happen.
 Never accept a personal check from a buyer.
 The likelihood that it will bounce or never clear is often high.
 Only accept a bank check, cashiers check or cash for payment on your car.
 In the case of getting a bank or cashiers check, it might be beneficial to go with the buyer to the bank when they get the check, so you know it's legitimate and correct.